Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/essentials_of_oneflow.md

 * Overlapping control and data logic

 OneFlow consists of two stages: Compile-time and Runtime.
-In the Compile-time, user-defined neural networks and the requested resource are compiled into a static graph execution plan, called "Plan", which is composed of the description of the basic execution unit `Actor`; During the runtime , each machine actually creats many Actor instances located to its own machine based on the Actor description in the Plan, and then started the Actor operating system.
+In the Compile-time, user-defined neural networks and the requested resource are compiled into a static graph execution plan, which is composed of the description of the basic execution unit `Actor`; During the runtime , each machine actually creates many Actor instances located to its own machine based on the Actor description in the Plan, and then started the Actor operating system.
 In the training procedure, the basic unit of OneFlow execution is Actor, which corresponds to a node of the static execution graph.
 The data produced and consumed between Actors are stored in the form of `Registers`, and the Actors cooperate through message passing.

 ### Decentralized scheduling
 OneFlow implements decentralized scheduling through the Actor mechanism.
 In the entire static graph is composed of actors, there is no central scheduler.
 Each actor only cares about the producer of the data it needs (upstream Actor) and the consumer of the data it produces (downstream Actor).
 In this way, in the ultra-large-scale distributed training scenario, **completely decentralized scheduling** can avoid the single-point performance bottleneck with centralized scheduling.